 The process which was followed in compiling this EMP is in compliance with NEMA EIA Regulations 2006, and applies the principles of Integrated Environmental Management (IEM).
-The purpose of this EMP is to formulate mitigation measures that are made binding on all contractors during the construction phase as well as during the operational phase.
+The purpose of this EMP is to formulate mitigation measures that are made binding on all contractors during the decommissioning of the rock dump.

 The point of departure for this EMP is to take a pro-active route by addressing potential problems before they occur.
-This should limit corrective measures needed during the construction and operational phases of the development.
+This should limit corrective measures needed during the decommissioning of the rock dump.
 Additional mitigation will be included throughout the project's various phases, as required and if necessary.